simon1010/PIMPMyRepo/README.md

 # PIMPMyRepo
-Tray application which will keep you repositories up to date
+Tray application which will keep your Mercurial repositories up to date.